Operation Vigorous: 14 June

-Dust storms in Libya grounded day bombers until the evening and most of the aircraft based in Libya that flew operated over Vigorous.
+Dust storms in Libya grounded day bombers until the evening and most of the aircraft based in Libya that operated over Vigorous.
 The convoy escorts reorganised, the four corvettes, two minesweepers and the 5th Destroyer Flotilla with nine destroyers being joined by 17 fleet destroyers of the 2nd, 7th, 12th, 14th and 22nd flotillas.
 Aagtekirk, Erica and Primula developed engine-trouble, Erica was sent to Mersa Matruh and the other two to Tobruk, escorted by Tetcott.
 At 12:20 p.m., about 12 nmi off Tobruk, the ships were attacked and Primula was shaken by near misses.
 About forty Junkers Ju 87 Stuka dive-bombers and Junkers Ju 88 medium bombers bombed Tetcott and the rest attacked Aagtekirk, which was hit and caught fire as three bombers were shot down.
 Ships and boats were sent from Tobruk but could only pick up survivors by 2:30 p.m. and the ship ran aground and burned out.
-The rest of the convoy was covered by Hawker Hurricanes and Kittyhawks diverted from the Battle of Gazala, which protected the convoy from a big force of bombers.
+The rest of the convoy was covered by Hurricanes and Kittyhawks diverted from the Battle of Gazala, which protected the convoy from a big force of bombers.